Josh-Voyles/affordable/home-choice-pro/docs/user_guide.md

 ### Troubleshooting
 - **Issue 1:** The application does not start.
-  - *Solution:** Ensure that your system meets the minimum requirements and that all necessary dependencies are installed.
+  - **Solution:** Ensure that your system meets the minimum requirements and that all necessary dependencies are installed.
 Try restarting your computer and reinstalling the application if the problem persists.
 - **Issue 2:** Error message "Configuration file not found".
   - **Solution:** Check that the configuration file is located in the correct directory and has the correct permissions.
 - **Issue 3:** The application crashes unexpectedly.
   - **Solution:** Make sure your system has enough resources (RAM, disk space).
-Check the application logs located at '[path/to/logs]' for more information on the error.
-If the issue continues, contact support.

-### Contributing
+### FAQ
+***What is a mortgage calculator?***
+A mortgage calculator is an online tool that helps potential homebuyers estimate their monthly or total mortgage payment(s).
+It takes into account various factors such as the loan amount, interest rate, loan term, and sometimes additional costs like property taxes, homeowners insurance, and private mortgage insurance (PMI).
+By providing these details, users can get a rough idea of what they might expect to pay each month for their mortgage.
+***What information do I need to use the mortgage calculator?***
+To use a mortgage calculator effectively, you need to input several pieces of information:
+  - Loan amount: The total amount of money you are borrowing to buy your home.
+  - Interest rate: The rate at which interest will accrue on your loan.
+  - Loan term: The length of time over which you will repay the loan, typically 15, 20, or 30 years.
+  ***Optional inputs might include:***
+  - Down payment: The amount of money you pay upfront toward the purchase price of the home.
+  - Property taxes: Annual taxes assessed by a government authority on your property, which are often estimated as a percentage of the property value.
+  - Homeowners insurance: An estimate of the insurance cost to cover potential damages to your home.
+  - PMI: Private mortgage insurance, which might be required if your down payment is less than 20% of the home's purchase price.
+***How accurate are mortgage calculators?***
+Mortgage calculators provide a good estimate of monthly or total payment(s) but should be considered approximations.
+They often don't account for fluctuations in property taxes, insurance premiums, or changes in interest rates for adjustable-rate mortgages.
+Additionally, they don't include maintenance costs or utilities, which need to be considered for a complete understanding of housing expenses.
+Therefore, while mortgage calculators are excellent for initial planning and comparisons, the actual mortgage payment may vary slightly due to these variables and lender-specific requirements.

 ### License